SivaRakeshRelangi/Geo-Tagged-Video-Detection-System/README.md

 ![CustomlabelDataTrain](CustomlabelDataTrain.png)

 # Video-Detection-System
-- You can change and give desired Fps rate and Epochs just change the values as shown in the Image below.
+- You can change and give desired Fps rate  change the values as shown in the Image below.

 ![fpsandepochsettingshere](fpsandepochsettingshere.png)